MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 MRP creates a planned purchase order to fulfill the demand requested by the first sales order, but then it also recommends you **cancel** this planned order, because you can advance the existing purchase order and increase the quantity on it.

-The results are not wrong by any means, but MRP will potentially run longer, because it will need to create all the delays and suggestions.
+The results are not wrong by any means, but MRP will potentially run longer, because it needs to create all the delays and suggestions.
 Also, the planner might need more time to understand the MRP results.
 Most importantly, in this case, it’s essential that the planner understands and uses the action messages.

-Lowering the negative days to a value that's closer to the item's lead time and using the dynamic negative days setting will give the following result:
+Lowering the negative days to a value that's closer to the item's lead time and using the dynamic negative days setting gives the following result:

 ![What follows is a screenshot of the results](./media/negative-days-21.png)

-MRP will create a planned order attached to the first sales order.
+MRP creates a planned order attached to the first sales order.
 Then the second sales order gets pegged against the existing purchase order, as expected, based on the negative days setting.
 This planning result is also correct, and MRP will potentially run faster.
 In this case, it’s not essential that you understand and know how to work with the action messages.

 To have the right values entered for your business, you must think in terms of both funcionality and MRP runtime.
 This can take a little trial and error to figure out, but you now know some general "do"s and "don't"s to watch out for.